LPhD/Jess/README.md

 The extended version named Jess contains some bugfixes and adations for the use as a "Semantic Unit Identifier".
 A Semantic Unit contains semantically related lines of code, that share the same purpose.
-Joern's property graph is extended by parsing preprocessor-statements and then used to identify Semantic Units with the help of program slicing.
+Joern's property graph is extended by parsing preprocessor-statements to make the graph variability-aware.
+The graph is used to identify Semantic Units with the help of program slicing.
+The slices can contain C, C++ (limited functionality) and C preprocessor code.

-The current status is work-in-progress, that means sometimes the tool will just not work.
+The current status of the dev branch is work-in-progress, that means sometimes the tool will just not work.
+For a more stable version, check out the stable branch or the dedicated releases.
-A pre-release is plannend for end of March.

-The documentation can be found [here](https://joern-advanced.readthedocs.io/en/dev/)
+The documentation can be found [here](https://jess.readthedocs.io/en/stable/)